How we deal with parliamentary misconduct

 Dispute resolution

-We may use dispute resolution methods, such as mediation, to address reports of parliamentary misconduct.
+We may use dispute resolution methods, such as mediation, to address allegations of parliamentary misconduct.

 Dispute resolution involves the affected parties, including the person making the report and the individual the report is about.
 Everyone must agree on the process, format, and location.